Physiology of Exercise 1 (8391.1)

 The main costs associated with this unit are aquiring the required textbook and the printing of the laboratory manual.

 Work placement, internships or practicums

-There are no internships or work/practical placements in this unit.
+There are no internships or work/practical placements associated with this unit.

-All emails should be sent from your student email account or via Canvas, otherwise anti-spam filters may prevent it from being delivered to your lecturer.
+All emails must be sent from your student email account , otherwise anti-spam filters may prevent it from being delivered to your lecturer.

 When using email to communicate with lecturers or tutors, you should always make sure that your message contains the following:

 A subject that contains the unit code, and clearly describes the nature of your query or request.